 “An investment in knowledge pays the best interest.” -Benjamin Franklin

-Charles Moser is a teacher at New Ventures with an education background in theatre design/technology.
+Charles Moser is a teacher at New Ventures with an educational background in theatre design/technology.
 Born in Brooklyn, he moved to Staten Island at a young age.
 Before teaching, he worked with special needs members of the community through a recreational program and freelanced as a design and technician in theater for four years.

 “The difficult we can do, the impossible just takes longer.”